 New York City’s establishment is the result of the complete occupation of Lenapehoking and decentralization of the Lenni-Lenape Nations through violent settler colonisation.
 Some of the acts of systematic violence include: destruction of many forested lands, grasslands, waterways and wildlife; broken treaties and manipulated agreements; direct land theft; wars led by settler colonizers; introduction of devastating diseases; intentional isolation; destruction of languages; and massacres.

-Many Lenni-Lenape people currently live in communities or on their own throughout New York, in Delaware, New Jersey, Oklahoma, Wisconsin and Ontario.
+Many Lenni-Lenape people currently live in communities throughout New York, in Delaware, New Jersey, Oklahoma, Wisconsin and Ontario.
 Long Island is the center of The Matinecock Nation.

 The Delaware Nation

 Our presence in Lenapehoking is temporary.
 While we are here, we are responsible for stewarding this land.
 Flux Factory is a fluctuating creative community of artists, thinkers, doers and organizers.
 We come together to play, learn, create, support and challenge one and other to grow together.

 We acknowledge that we are imperfect, as we each carry our respective subjectivities, and every group inevitably duplicates the systems within which it exists.
 These include white supremacy; patriarchy, capitalism and its belief in ownership; misogyny; transphobia and disability exclusion.
 With this acknowledgment, we commit to doing the difficult individual and collective work that will move us towards equity and justice.
 This Territorial Acknowledgment is our commitment to working towards centering Indigenous peoples and knowledge as we grow together into the future.

 Wèmi yu ta niluna ntëluxwenèn yu èlkikwixink Hàki